Alex Norris (British politician)

-Alexander James Jordan Norris (born 4 February 1984) is a British Labour and Co-operative Party politician.
-He is the Member of Parliament for Nottingham North, and was first elected at the 2017 general election.
+Alexander James Jordan Norris (born 4 February 1984) is a British Labour and Co-op politician who has served as the Member of Parliament for Nottingham North and Kimberley, previously Nottingham North, since 2017.
+He has served as Minister of State for Border Security and Asylum since September 2025.

 Early life and career

-Norris was born in Altrincham as a result of IVF and educated at the Manchester Grammar School.
+Alexander Norris was born on 4 February 1984 in Altrincham was privately educated at Manchester Grammar School.
 He moved to Nottingham in 2003 to study at the University of Nottingham.

 Norris served as a member of Nottingham City Council, for Basford ward for six years and served as Portfolio Holder for Adults and Health.
 Before being elected to Parliament in 2017, Norris was working for UNISON as an Area Organiser.

 Parliamentary career

-In his maiden parliamentary speech, Norris called for an end to poverty.
-He later spoke about issues such as voter registration and modern slavery.
-In 2018, he called for a debate on the introduction of safe standing in English football.
+At the snap 2017 general election, Norris was elected to Parliament as MP for Nottingham North with 60.2% of the vote and a majority of 11,160.
+From 2017, Norris served as Parliamentary Private Secretary to Shadow Health Secretary Jonathan Ashworth until February 2019.

-On 5 March 2019, Norris was appointed as acting Shadow Minister for the Department of International Development.
+He served as an Opposition Whip from February 2019 until his appointment as Shadow Minister for Prevention, Public Health and Primary Care in Keir Starmer's first opposition frontbench.
+On 5 March 2019, Norris was appointed as acting Shadow Minister for the Department for International Development.

+At the 2019 general election, Norris was re-elected as MP for Nottingham North with a decreased vote share of 49.1% and a decreased majority of 4,490.
 Norris nominated Lisa Nandy in the 2020 Labour Party leadership election.

-From 2017, Norris served as Parliamentary Private Secretary to Shadow Health Secretary Jonathan Ashworth until February 2019.
-He also served as an Opposition Whip from February 2019 until his appointment as Shadow Minister for Prevention, Public Health and Primary Care in Keir Starmer's first opposition frontbench.

 In the November 2021 British shadow cabinet reshuffle, he became Shadow Minister for Levelling Up, assisting Lisa Nandy.
+In the 2023 British shadow cabinet reshuffle, he became Shadow Minister for Policing.

+Norris is a member of Labour Friends of Israel.

+Due to the 2023 review of Westminster constituencies, Norris' constituency of Nottingham North was abolished, and replaced with Nottingham North and Kimberley.
+At the 2024 general election, Norris was elected to Parliament as MP for Nottingham North and Kimberley with 47.1% of the vote and a majority of 9,427.

+In the 2025 British cabinet reshuffle he was promoted to minister of state.

 Personal life

-Norris is a keen runner, is a supporter of Manchester City FC and has two pet border collies.
+His wife Emma Foody was elected to Parliament as MP for Cramlington and Killingworth at the 2024 general election.